Theories of Race and Ethnicity

 Upon completion, students are expected to be able to critically:

-- evaluate theoretical concepts in the field of race, ethnicity and racism.
+- distinguish between key concepts of race, ethnicity and identity;

-- theorise the links between race and state
+- theorise the links between race, nation and state;

 - evaluate policies of multiculturalism, interculturalism and integration